netwerk-digitaal-erfgoed/registry-poc/api.md

 # <a id="endpoints">Endpoints</a>

 ## <a id="endpoint-organization">Organization profiles</a>
-An organization profile is the metadata of an organization describing its characteristics, both administrative, descriptive and structural.
+An organization profile contains the metadata of an organization describing its characteristics, both administrative, descriptive and structural.

 ### <a id="endpoint-organization-list">List all organization profiles</a>